fatalfeel/binderubuntu/README.md

 (6) build libs and servicemanager run in x86_64 or arm64 embedded system

     If have your own embedded system driver, you can build & run libs, servicemanager, test_client, test_server.
-Modify defconfig as follows.
+    To enable binder driver modify defconfig as follows.
     CONFIG_ANDROID=y
     CONFIG_ANDROID_BINDER_IPC=y
     CONFIG_ANDROID_BINDER_IPC_32BIT=n